FIDL versioning

 • Arguments must respect added <= deprecated < removed, or added <= deprecated < replaced.

-• The added, deprecated, removed, replaced, and legacy arguments inherit from the parent element if unspecified.
+• The added, deprecated, removed, and replaced arguments inherit from the parent element if unspecified.

 For example: